eugeenenio/Studious-Start/README.md

 ## What we learned
 - We learned how effective planning and having systems is in developing a project
+- How to integrate and work with APIs to expand our app’s capabilities
+- Learned how to create automated workflows through Zapier, enabling effective synchronization between APIs
+- How to self learn unfamiliar programs and coding languages (e.g. HTML, JavaScript, CSS)
+- The difference between front end development and backend development
+- We learned that we enjoy web development!

 ## What's next for Studious Start
 - Creating an app for easier convenience